 The territory was ruled by Berber monarchs until 40 AD before it was annexed to the Roman Empire.
 In the 6th century, it was taken by the Byzantine Empire.
 After the Byzantine Empire dissolved, the area was overrun with different tribes and taken by different dynasties all the way until the current ruling dynasty of Morocco took it in 1667.
 In 1912, Morocco was divided into French and Spanish protectorates, and after 44 years, Morocco gained back most of these territories.

-Morocco has a strong art culture that will surely impress those traveling abroad there.
-You can find historical artwork in the museums that dates back to some of the older civilizations that used to be located there.
+Morocco has a strong art culture that will surely impress those travelling abroad there.
+You can find historical artwork in the museums that date back to some of the older civilizations that used to be located there.
 You will also notice that the people of Morocco use artwork in the form of carpets, clothing, jewelry, ceramics, sculpture, painting, and more in order to express themselves.

 It can be easy to strike up a friendship with the locals, as hospitality is a large part of their culture as well.
 Accept invites to meals to truly get a feel for Moroccan life.